gasparl/neatstats/EXAMPLE.md

 >F(1,174) = 34.92, p < .001, ηp2 = .167, 90% CI [.090, .248], ηG2 = .024. (color × condition × valence)

 Without going into details, the three-way interaction is significant.
 (To note, the statistics are as close to as possible to reportable format, but italics, subscripts, and superscripts are not well supported as console outputs - hence these have to be adjusted when preparing a manuscript.)

+The ANOVA could be repeated for error rates by simply replacing "rt_" with "er_" in the four variable names for the `values` parameter.
+Similarly, all the tests below would be the same for ERs (except for changing the variable input), but these are omitted here for brevity.

 You follow up (as preregistered of course) with two separate ANOVAs to show the absence of Color x Valence interaction `separate` condition, and its presence in the `mixed` condition.